-OR

-5. Obstructions.
-Prior removal of overhead, surface or underground obstructions including UXO’s / UXB’s, which may impede the Specialist Works and backfilling of excavations and voids with a suitable material which will not obstruct or be deleterious to the works but which will ensure the stability of the Specialist Works and will maintain compliance with Items 11, 12 and 13.
+5. Obstructions and Voids.
+Prior removal of overhead, surface or underground obstructions including UXO’s / UXB’s, which may impede the Specialist Works and prior backfilling of excavations and voids with a suitable material which will not obstruct or be deleterious to the works but which will ensure the stability of the Specialist Works and will maintain compliance with Items 11, 12 and 13.